 ARTICLE 1 - ORDER

-1.1 Based on the quotation (“Quote”) that may be provided by LPIN to the Client, and based on the confirmation of Order to be received from the Client (hereinafter referred to as the “Order”), from time to time, LPIN may offer the Fleet Management Services on the terms and conditions herein contained.
-The Order received from the Client shall constitute a binding contract for the particular Vehicle and shall be deemed to be a part of this Agreement.
+1.1 Based on and subject to the quotation (“Quote”) that shall be provided by LPIN to the Client, and based on and subject to the confirmation of Order to be received from the Client (hereinafter referred to as the “Order”), from time to time, LPIN shall offer the Fleet Management Services on the terms and conditions herein contained.
+The Order and the Quote accepted by the Client shall constitute a binding contract for the particular Vehicle and shall be deemed to be a part of this Agreement.

 ARTICLE 2 - FLEET MANAGEMENT OF VEHICLES

-2.1 LPIN, during the Contract Period and only within the Contracted Boundary, provides the following Fleet Management Services.
-The applicable Fleet Management services shall be mentioned on the applicable Quote.
+2.1 LPIN, during the Contract Period and only within the Contracted Boundary, shall provide Fleet Management Services to the Client.
+It is clarified that the applicable Fleet Management Services shall be mentioned on the applicable Quote.

-2.2 Fleet Management Services shall comprise of one or more of the following services:
+2.2 For purposes of this Agreement Fleet Management Services shall comprise of one or more of the following services:

-(i) Insurance - LPIN shall arrange for comprehensive insurance of the Vehicle (hereinafter referred to as “Insurance Policy”) through its preferred Insurance Company (hereafter referred to as “Insurance Company”).
+(i) Insurance - LPIN shall arrange for appropriate insurance of the Vehicle (hereinafter referred to as “Insurance Policy”) through its preferred Insurance Company (hereafter referred to as “Insurance Company”).
 The Insurance Policy shall be in the name of the Client.
-All insurance premia, through the Contract Period, in relation to the Insurance Policy shall be paid by LPIN in the first instance and the same will be reimbursed to LPIN by the Client.
+All insurance premium, through the Contract Period, in relation to the Insurance Policy shall be paid by LPIN in the first instance and the same shall be reimbursed to LPIN by the Client.

-(ii) Breakdown Services (LP Assist) - LPIN renders round-the-clock breakdown services in certain selected cities to the Client, in case the Vehicle is immobilised on the road, as specified in the relevant Quote and the LP Manual.
+(ii) Breakdown Services (LP Assist) - LPIN shall render round-the-clock breakdown services in certain selected cities to the Client, in case the Vehicle is immobilised on the road, as specified in the relevant Quote and the LP Manual.

-(iii) Replacement Vehicle (Service) – LPIN arranges for a replacement Vehicle in certain selected cities in case the Vehicle is taken for servicing or damage repair within the Contracted Boundary.
+(iii) Replacement Vehicle (Service) – LPIN shall arrange for a replacement Vehicle in certain selected cities in case the Vehicle is taken for servicing or damage repair within the Contracted Boundary.
 These replacement vehicles will either be of “B” or “C” segment not exceeding Esteem or Fiesta category and shall be provided within 24 hours of notice.
 Fuel, driver and any damages caused to the replacement vehicle shall be at the cost of the Client.

 ARTICLE 2A - REPAIR AND MAINTENANCE OF VEHICLES

 The Client acknowledges that the repair and maintenance of the Vehicles is the sole responsibility of the Client.
 However, at the request of the Client and to facilitate the Client in payment of the costs involved in the repair and maintenance of the Vehicles, LPIN shall pay for the repair and maintenance of the Vehicles in the first instance on behalf of the Client.
 The amounts so paid by LPIN shall be reimbursed/settled by the Client in the manner provided under the provisions of (II), (III) and (IV) of this Article.
 LPIN has authorised the Designated Authorised Workshops for maintenance and repair of the Vehicle.
 The assistance of LPIN as a pure agent of Client shall be available hereunder if and only if the Vehicles are maintained and/or repaired at the Designated Authorised Workshops.
 Subject to provisions of (II), (III) and (IV), LPIN shall directly pay/settle the invoices raised by such Workshops.
-In case LPIN offers and the Client accepts the ‘pickup and drop’ service for the Vehicle for service and repair, then any damage to the Vehicle during this process of pickup and drop will be treated as an accident and will accordingly be dealt with in the same way as accident repair as handled by LPIN and shall be covered under the comprehensive Insurance Policy.
+In case LPIN offers and the Client accepts the ‘pickup and drop’ service for the Vehicle for service and repair, then any damage to the Vehicle during this process of pickup and drop will be treated as an accident and will accordingly be dealt with in the same way as accident repair is handled by LPIN and shall be covered under the comprehensive Insurance Policy.